Teleportation-based squeezer for bosonic cluster states: Results

 The behavior of both fidelity, Fig.~\ref{fig:fid}, and Wigner function negativity, Fig.~\ref{fig:negativity}, is related to the behavior of total noise Eq. \eqref{eq:NT}, shown in Fig.~\ref{fig:total_noise}.
 After the correction for the squeezing $s$, we can see that the total noise added during the protocol monotonically increases with the squeezing parameter $s$.
 The correction for the squeezing is a necessary step.
-Without it, the total added noise is lower for the PS-sq, which adds the same noise into both quadratures \cite{supp}.
+Without it, the total added noise is lower for the PS-sq, which adds the same noise into both quadratures, see Appendix \ref{sec:appE}.
 After the correction, however, the initially asymmetrical noise of BS-sq gets compensated and ends up being lower.
 Note that the noise added during the squeezing depends on the initial state.
 This is because the parameters were optimized for maximal fidelity.
-Consequently, while the noise provides valuable baseline information about the protocol, using it for optimization would possibly lead to sub-optimal fidelity or other indicators of quality of the state, similarly to \cite{provaznik2025}.
 In fact, the total noise provides a partial explanation of the behavior of fidelity in Fig.~\ref{fig:fid}.
 We have found a counterexample where the rule: the less the total noise, the higher the fidelity, does not hold.
-But this result was obtained by the minimization of total added noise.
-For details, see \cite{supp}.
+The counterexample was obtained by the minimization of total added noise.
+We also performed the optimization with respect to added noise.
+We obtained qualitatively similar results as in the case of optimization to fidelity when considering fidelity, see Fig. \ref{fig:Deltas} in Appendix \ref{sec:appE}.

 The entanglement breaking bound is easily visible in Fig.~\ref{fig:product_noise}, it is the red line because Fig.~\ref{fig:product_noise} shows the product of variances.
-The values where entanglement breaking occurs are also visible in Fig.~\ref{fig:fid} and in Fig.~\ref{fig:negativity}.
-The red circles, squares, or combined symbol of a circle inscribed in a square denotes the bound of entanglement breaking.
-To the right of the symbol, the entanglement breaks.
-If the curve does not possess the red symbol, entanglement holds for every $s$.
-The entanglement breaking indicates that the distribution of noise in the output state suppresses the quantum entanglement in the input state.
-The most interesting case is the one mentioned in the realistic case for source squeezing of 9 dB.
-The distribution of noise in output state quadratures is so uneven that it kills the quadrature correlations in the TMSV state.
+Every studied case is under the threshold, but the realistic case of PS squeezer approaches the threshold for target squeezing $10 \log s^2 \approx -9$ dB.
+This indicates that the distribution of noise in the PS-sq case is more even in both quadratures than in the case of BS-sq.